ablestatehq/ablestatehq/README.md

 👋 Hey,\
 We're Ablestate 💪🏽

-👀 We specialise in Finding, Preparing and Connecting High-Value Developer Talent with Businesses across the globe.\
+👀 We specialise in Finding, Preparing and Connecting High-Value Tech Talent with Businesses across the globe.\
-Whether you need an individual or a team of top talented developers - consider us your partner.
+Whether you need an individual or a team of top talented Software Engineers - consider us your partner.

   💞️ **Our Products**

-     ✌️ High-Value Developer Talent
+     ✌️ High-Value Tech Talent

      ✌️ High-Value Developer Talent Jobs

-     ✌️ High-Value Software Development Training
+     ✌️ High-Value App Engineering Education

-     ✌️ High-Value Software Development
+     ✌️ High-Value Apps

 📫 **Let's connect ↓**